DigitalCloud/laravel-blameable/README.md

 # Laravel Blameable.

-This package allow you to track the creator, updater and deleter of eloquent models.
+This package allows you to track the creator, updater and deleter of eloquent models.

 ## Installation